Bourbon Triumvirate: Reconstruction Era and later

 Following the Confederate States of America's loss in the Civil War, the Southern United States underwent a period known as the Reconstruction Era, which saw an end to American slavery and the plantation system that dominated the South's economy.
 In the post-war South, the idea of the New South, a more industrialized and agriculturally diverse economy that still upheld white supremacy, took hold.
 Henry W. Grady, editor of the Atlanta Constitution, was a vocal proponent of the New South.
 Grady was an important part of the "Atlanta Ring" of prominent citizens who furthered these policies, which included fellow Atlanta Constitution editor Evan Howell and the three politicians who made up the Bourbon Triumvirate: Brown, Colquitt, and Gordon.

 The end of the Civil War saw an end to Brown's governorship and Colquitt and Gordon's resignation from military service.
 Brown briefly joined the Republican Party and was appointed Chief Justice of the Supreme Court of Georgia, a post he would hold from 1865 to 1870.
 Meanwhile, Colquitt returned to planting and became business partners with Gordon in a series of business ventures.
 In 1868, Gordon ran unsuccessfully for Governor of Georgia.
 However, several years later in 1872, (the year often used to note the start of the triumvirate) he was elected to the United States Senate.
 Despite his mixed record business record, he was popular in promoting New South ideas and successfully employed the Lost Cause of the Confederacy to garner support.
-He was also regarded during this time as the leader of the Ku Klux Klan in Georgia.